scummvm/scummvm/doc/docportal/settings/audio.rst

 The MIDI tab
 ------------------------------

-Use the MIDI tab to change the settings of General MIDI devices.
+Use the MIDI tab to change the settings of General MIDI (GM) devices.

 .. figure:: ../images/settings/MIDI.png